COVID-19: Brunei's sees highest caseload, fatalities in a single day - The Scoop

 “They’ll discuss the suitability, whether to do it when the vaccination rate reaches 70 percent or 80 percent for two doses… This will be announced to the public, when we reach at least 70 percent fully-vaccinated,” he said.

-Mobile vaccination services
+Mobile vaccination clinics continue in rural areas

 Starting Monday, MoH will be extending mobile vaccination services to Mukim Lamunin in Tutong’s interior and Kg Sungai Asam in Mukim Lumapas for residents of the water village.